Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 The rise and fall of these values dictate the rise and fall of the arc.

-For example, in an adventure story set in space like the film Gravity, where the core value is physiological survival, you would measure the arc based on this life vs. death metric.
+For example, in an adventure story (Man in the Hole arc) set in space like the film Gravity, where the core value is physiological survival, you would measure the arc based on this life vs. death metric.

 Let’s break this arc down, analyzing the rise and fall of the life vs. death value throughout the key moments in the story: